DigitalSlideArchive/digital_slide_archive/devops/dsa/README.rst

 Digital Slide Archive via Docker Compose
 ========================================

-This directory contains a docker-compose set up for the Digital Slide Archive.
-It is intended to be fully functional while still being close to the minimal configuration necessary.
+This directory contains a complete docker-compose set up for the Digital Slide Archive.

-This does not have optional Girder plugins.
-It will require editing the docker-compose.yml file to add mount points for additional data or for exposing additional ports.
+Edit the docker-compose.yml file (or add a docker-compose override file) to add mount points for additional data or for exposing additional ports.

 Prerequsities:
 --------------

 Before using this, you need both Docker and docker-compose.
 See the `official installation instructions <https://docs.docker.com/compose/install>`_.

 The docker-compose file assumes certain file paths.
-This has been tested on Ubuntu 18.04.
+This has been tested on Ubuntu 20.04.
 It will probably work on other Linux variants.

 Get the Digital Slide Archive repository::